Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Research

 A PC can do research by talking to strangers in bars, studying books in a library or scouring through records in an archive.
 First, they need to state a question they want answered, or a topic they want to explore.
 Secondly, they require access to the information and must be able to understand the language.

-When these conditions are met, the PC only needs time in order to get answers.
-The default scale used here is shifts (1 shift = 8 hours), but the Warden should adapt it to whatever makes sense in the scenario.
-The Warden announces the scale and rolls 2d6 in secret, or 1d6 if the PC is particularly knowledgeable in the field.
+When these conditions are met, the PC only needs time in order to get answers, which is represented by adding a Tension Die to the Tension Pool.
+The Warden may award only partial information after a certain amount of time and allow the players to spend more time with their research.
+In any case, the Warden should let the players know whether they have learned everything or if there is something they are missing.

-The PC declares how much time they want to spend, and if that is longer than or equal to the result of the roll, they get everything.
-Otherwise, they get *nothing or only some part* of what can be learned.
-They may then spend more time on research, but working through the night leaves PCs **deprived**.

-**Deprived**: A PC deprived of a crucial need (such as food or rest) is unable to recover HP and reset their Sanity.\
-**Shift**: Lasts for 8 hours.
-PCs must rest for roughly one shift per day and can work for two shifts without any problems.\
-**Turn**: Lasts for 10 minutes.

 ### Exploration